mbithy/Trevel/README.md

 # Trevel
-The smartest Bitcoin Gambling bot for [freebitco.in](http://freebitco.in/?r=856671)
+The smartest Bitcoin Gambling bot for [freebitco.in](http://freebitco.in/?r=856671) Satoshis go to **1PTBfDNpheyH5743a6PJJctzCSmiHxxouV** if you are feeling generous :P

 ### What Makes Trevel a Different bot

+**Machine Learning using ReinforceJS**
+*All the perks of previous trevel + Learing algos, sweet!!
+*New version is in file DQ-Trevel.js
+*Ready to go already.
+*Total **overkill** for use on a faucets provably fair

 **It gives you absolute control**
 * You can manage:
  * Maximum bet Amount